Industrial Commerical Incentive Program

-The most expensive economic development subsidy program in New York City is the ICIP program that costs $623.4 million according to the city's 2011 Tax Expenditure Budget..
-Data on ICAP is not yet available.
+The most expensive economic development subsidy program in New York City is the ICIP program that costs $685.8 million according to the city's 2015 Tax Expenditure Report.
 It is intended to stimulate economic development by offering “as-of-right” property tax exemptions and abatements for eligible industrial and commercial buildings that are built, modernized, rehabilitated, expanded, or otherwise physically improved.
-Eligibility and value of tax break is based on the location and type of project.
-The program is structured to incentivize industrial projects throughout the entire city while there are some geographic restrictions for commercial and retail projects.
+Eligibility and value of tax break are based on the location and type of project.
+The program is structured to incentivize industrial projects throughout the entire city, while there are some geographic restrictions for commercial and retail projects.

 The ICIP program was converted in 2008 to the Industrial Commericial Abatement Program when the legislature reformed the program .
 The New York City Department of Finance, the agency that administers the program, has a description of the changes and downloadable database of properties participating in the program.
-Since some applications for ICIP were still able to be submitted until March 2011, there are no data on the new ICAP program.
+In 2015, the tax expenditure of the ICAP program was $14.3 million.

 A timeline of events in 2008 that lead to reforms in the program:

 June 2008 - New York State passed legislation authorizing these changes.
 Among the highlights: ICAP benefits will now be restricted for retail in Midtown Manhattan, the length of time Midtown Manhattan commercial projects are eligible for the property tax abatement will be shortened slightly, and utilities will no longer be eligible.
 Retail projects outside of Manhattan remain eligible for benefits, as do Midtown Manhattan properties.

 August 2008 - A brief by the New York City Independent Budget Office details ICIP-ICAP changes.